Firms have three main methods for reducing their emissions:

 See example code

-Refining the modelling of input-substituting technologies can also be done using a similar method.
 The method is described in general terms in the following paper.

-Link to paper about input-displacing abatement
+Paper about input-displacing abatement

 Integration of input-displacing technologies in GreenREFORM is described in a separate note:

-Link to paper about integration of input-displacing abatement technologies
+Paper about implementation of input-displacing abatement technologies